 The friend zone is bullshit.
 Friends tell friends when they look good.
 They also tell them when they look like a ratchet mess.
 And if you value a person’s opinion, and you trust them enough to tell you the truth, that’s the kind of person with whom you want to be in a relationship.

 Even if they forget to like your photo on instagram.
-Chances are they think you’re pretty awesome anyway.@8 months ago with 23 notes
+Chances are they think you’re pretty awesome anyway.@1 year ago with 23 notes